Narutokaka69/1st-bot-/README.md

 # Bot is under development
-cuz - # in This code i add. !mcstatus serverip so it will create 2 Voice channels and show their server online/offline status and how many members are online, i haven't added unmonitor future you can use replit to use this bot edit,
+cuz - # in This code i add. !mcstatus serverip so it will create 2 Voice channels and show their server online/offline status and how many members are online, i haven't added unmonitor feature you can use replit to use this bot edit,
 .env file